-I know that some old accounts with an enormous following (we are talking over 500,000 followers) have a hard time on Pinterest in the last few years when Pinterest SEO and relevance of pins is so much more important than the number of followers.
+I know that some old accounts with an enormous following (we are talking over 500,000 followers) have had a hard time on Pinterest in the last few years when Pinterest SEO and the relevance of pins are so much more important than the number of followers.

 Don’t believe me?
-Look at these random examples in Yoga niche I found in 30 seconds.
+Look at these random examples in the Yoga niche I found in 30 seconds.

 The account with over 600k followers has a reach about 5 times lower than an account that has 50k followers (more than 10 times lower following number).